 Intelligent metering systems: Member States shall ensure the implementation of intelligent metering systems that shall assist the active participation of consumers in the gas supply market.
-The implementation of those metering systems may be subject to an economic assessment of all the long-term costs and benefits to the market and the individual consumer.
-Subject to this assessment, Member States shall prepare a timetable for the implementation of intelligent metering systems.
+The implementation of those metering systems may be subject to an economic assessment of all the long-term costs and benefits to the market and the individual consumer or which form of intelligent metering is economically reasonable and cost-effective and which timeframe is feasible for their distribution.
+Such assessment shall take place within three years of the entry into force of this Directive.

+Subject to this assessment, Member States or any competent authority they designate, shall prepare a timetable for the implementation of intelligent metering systems.